 Tiering of Providers is determined by cost efficiency standards and nationally recognized quality of care benchmarks.
 Cost efficiency is evaluated by comparing how much it costs doctors and hospitals to treat patients for similar conditions.
 Quality of care is evaluated based on standards derived from clinical guidelines for care.
 The tier associated with a hospital or physician determines your Member Cost Sharing for Covered Benefits.
-Tier 1 is the lower cost tier.
-Tier 2 is the higher cost tier.
+Tier 1 is the lower-cost tier.
+Tier 2 is the higher-cost tier.

-HPHC evaluated PCPs and specialists based on the performance of the physician's medical group.
-Physicians who are not affiliated with a medical group, or for whom insufficient data is available, were defaulted to Tier 2.
+Harvard Pilgrim evaluated PCPs and specialists based on the performance of the physician's medical group and their associated hospital(s).
+Providers who are not affiliated with a medical group, or for whom insufficient data is available, were defaulted to Tier 2.